Wang Jingwei: Early career

 In the years leading up to the Xinhai Revolution in 1911, Wang was active in opposing the Qing government.
-Wang gained prominence during this period as an excellent public speaker and a staunch advocate of Chinese nationalism.
+During this period he emerged as an excellent public speaker and a staunch advocate of Chinese nationalism.

 Wang was part of a Tongmenghui cell which attempted to assassinate the regent, Prince Chun.
-Wang and Chen Bijun were betrothed and informally married shortly before the assassination attempt.
+Wang and Chen Bijun, an admirer of Wang's revolutionary ambitions, were betrothed and informally married shortly before the assassination attempt.
 The bomb that Wang and his cell planted was discovered, and Wang and two others who planned the assassination were arrested two weeks later.
 Wang readily admitted his guilt at trial and was not repentant.
-Wang was sentenced to life imprisonment.
+He was sentenced to life imprisonment.

 A number of factors may have contributed to Wang's receiving a life sentence instead of being executed.
-Shanqi (Prince Su) was believed to have been moved by Wang's confession.
+Shanqi, Prince Su, who was in charge of the Beijing police and presided over the interrogation of Wang, was believed to have been moved by Wang's confession.
 In his view, leniency would show the government's magnanimity and its commitment to reform.
 Additionally, Shanqi's advisor Cheng Jiacheng was an undercover Tongmenghui agent and there were other sympathetic officials.
 Finally, Tongmenghui leaders threatened reprisals if Wang were executed, and these threats may have had an intimidating effect on government officials.

-He remained in jail from 1910 until the Wuchang Uprising the next year, when he was freed as part of a general amnesty for political prisoners, and became something of a national hero upon his release.
-A book of poems written by Wang during his incarceration was published after his release and became widely popular.

-During and after the Xinhai Revolution, Wang's political life was defined by his opposition to Western imperialism.

-Wang was a part of the Diligent Work-Frugal Study Movement.

-While Wang was living in France in 1913, the Kuomintang's (KMT) parliamentary leader Song Jiaoren was shot and died two days later.
-Yuan Shikai was alleged to have been responsible for the assassination.
-Sun Yat-Sen summoned Wang back to China shortly thereafter.

-Wang attended the post-World War I Paris Peace Conference as an observer, having declined to take a formal role with one of the competing Chinese delegations to avoid compromising his impartiality.
-He was outraged by the diplomatic fiasco that unfolded at the conference and the European powers' treatment of China.

-In the early 1920s, he held several posts in Sun Yat-sen's Revolutionary Government in Guangzhou, and was the only member of Sun's inner circle to accompany him on trips outside of KMT-held territory in the months immediately preceding Sun's death.
-He is believed by many to have drafted Sun's will during the short period before Sun's death, in the winter of 1925.